BMT Brighton Line: Platform extensions, track repairs, and Stillwell Avenue reconstruction

 On June 16, 1964, Mayor Robert F. Wagner Jr. approved the award of a $2,283,933 contract for the second phase of work to extend platforms along the Brighton Line.
-The platforms were to be lengthened to 615 ft feet to accommodate a ten-car train of 60 ft long IND cars, or a nine-car train of 67 ft long BMT cars, instead of the existing 8-cars.
+The platforms were to be lengthened to 615 ft feet to accommodate a ten-car train of 60 ft long cars, or a nine-car train of 67 ft long cars, instead of the existing 8-cars.
 The contract for the first phase of work had been let the previous year for the seven stations between Atlantic Avenue and Newkirk Avenue.
 The platform extensions at these stations were completed during the 1964–1965 fiscal year.
 The contract for the second phase called for the extension of platforms at the ten remaining stations on the line from Avenue H to Stillwell Avenue.
 Work on the second contract was still ongoing in 1965.

 Between April 26, 1986, and October 26, 1986, service was disrupted due to track repairs and other construction work along the line.
 The two local tracks were completely rebuilt between Prospect Park and Newkirk Avenue, in two phases, with the Manhattan-bound track rebuilt first between April and July, and the Brooklyn-bound track rebuilt between July and October.
 A temporary platform was built at Cortelyou Road while Beverley Road and Parkside Avenue were closed in one direction because temporary platforms could not be built at these locations.
 To reduce congestion, skip-stop service was implemented on weekdays, which lasted until 1988.

 From September 8, 2002, to May 23, 2004, service was suspended west of Brighton Beach due to allow rebuilding of the Coney Island–Stillwell Avenue terminal station, which had deteriorated due to the effects of salt water corrosion and deferred maintenance.